Yuva-fab/fabzero/proj-nw-alarm.md

     - Inkscape  - To convert the SVG file to PNG file.
     - GIMP      - To make the holes in PCB.
     - http://fabmodules.org/ - To convert the PNG file to RML                             file.

+### Name of the tools.

+    Soldering Iron.
+    - To used for soldering the components on the PCB.